Brownie points

-Brownie points in modern usage are an imaginary social currency, which can be acquired by doing good deeds or earning favor in the eyes of another, often one's spouse.
+Brownie points in modern usage are an imaginary social currency, which can be acquired by doing good deeds or earning favor in the eyes of another.

 Conjectures for etymology

 Girlguiding

 A popular etymology is an allusion to the merit badges or six points earned by Brownies (junior Girl Guides/Girl Scouts) for carrying out good deeds.
 Brownies were named after a kind of mythological elf that does helpful things around the house.

 Brown stamps

 A popular marketing practice employed by many stores in post-World War II US was the distribution of stamps with each purchase.
 The number of stamps given out varied with the amount of the purchase.
 These stamps were collected by customers and later redeemed for household gifts.
 The earliest of these stamps were brown in color and known as "brown stamps" or "brown points".
 The relationship between a purchase and the collection of these "brown points" equated with doing a good thing (supporting the local vendor) and getting a bonus (the valuable stamps).
 Purportedly, the collection of these "brownie points" eventually evolved into the modern usage.
 The term Browniepoints is still used as a marketing practice in business today by a New Zealand power company and also used by a gift service.